hvdute/learn-es2015/README.md

 The for...ofcreates a loop iterating over iterable objects (including Array, Map, Set, String, TypedArray, arguments object and so on), invoking a custom iteration hook with statements to be executed for the value of each distinct property.

 _Example can be found in `snippets/for-of.js`_

+### **4. ES6 Functions and Objects**

+1. Default parameters
+Default function parameters allow formal parameters to be initialized with default values if no value or undefined is passed.

+_Example can be found in `snippets/default-param.js`_